khulnasoft-lab/design.khulnasoft.com/contents/components/button.md

 ## States

-Buttons change depending on the user's interaction or set behavior.
-This is to ensure they are accessible and feel responsive in both desktop and mobile environments.
+Button states change visually and/or programmatically depending on user interaction or a predetermined state.
+For example, programmatically moving focus to a button in a modal when it opens.
+This ensures they’re accessible and feel reactive for different modalities.

 ### Disabled